ROCm/hipTensor/docs/install/installation.rst

 System requirements
 -------------------------------------------

-As a general rule, 8GB of system memory is required for a full hipTensor build.
+8GB of system memory is required for a full hipTensor build.
 This value might be lower if hipTensor is built without tests.

 GPU support